 This program is a collaborative effort between the Summit County ADM Board, Community Support Services, and the Akron Municipal Court.
 Residential treatment is provided by Oriana House, Inc., Sharp Program.
 The program is envisioned as a diversion program with a significant jail reduction component in the short and long term.
-The model follows the drug court model with early intervention and stable release into the community with multiyear intensive probation and frequent court appearances.
+The model follows the drug court model with early intervention and stable release into the community with multi-year intensive probation and frequent court appearances.
 Prior to the Mental Health Court, mentally ill offenders who were not stable on medications, were waiting in jail for up to six weeks before a competency evaluation was completed.
 This diversion court reduces the time spent in jail to less than two weeks.
-One of the goals of the Mental Health Court is to end the cycling of the mentally ill offender through the local jail and the state hospital.
 One of the goals of the Mental Health Court is to end the cycling of the mentally ill offender through the local jail and the state hospital.

-Judge Stormer talks with MHC client.
+Judge Williams talks with a client.